brajeshwar/brajeshwar.github.io/about-brajeshwar.com.md

 ## 20 Years

 After being neglected for many years, I decided to rebuild my website and simplify it to be as close to plain-text as possible.
-On its 20th anniversary, Jun 11, 2021, the site is now as plain-text as possible, sprinkled with the spices of some MarkDown[^MarkDown] and translated by Jekyll[^Jekyll].
+On its 20th anniversary (2021-JUN-11), the site is now as plain-text as possible, sprinkled with the spices of some MarkDown[^MarkDown] and translated by Jekyll[^Jekyll].
 [Github](https://github.com) takes care of the Jekyll part to spit out the HTML ([view source](https://github.com/brajeshwar/brajeshwar.github.io)).

 I have done away with comments, and dicarded a whole lot of other metadata.
 I have also deleted more than 250 articles.